-Having taken into account all the suggestions received from the membership, Council has nominated the eleven fellows listed below to stand in the election for nine vacancies.
-The Society's regulations require that Council put forward two more nominations than the number of vacancies, to ensure that there is a choice about who is elected.
+Council has nominated eleven fellows to stand in the election for the nine vacancies (the Society's regulations require that Council put forward two more nominations than the number of vacancies, to ensure that there is a choice about who is elected).

 Tricia is an independent statistical consultant who has worked across a wide range of statistical and research projects.
 She spent the majority of her career in the civil service, mainly at the Office for National Statistics, but also at the Home Office and as a survey advisor at the Department of Health.

 She has considerable experience and expertise in all areas of survey research.
 She has worked on most of the major government social surveys and has designed and analysed several new studies including the first national survey of prisoners.
 Her last full-time role was as the Chief Methodology Officer at ONS where she was the head of the Division responsible for the methodology underpinning all of the department’s work.
 In that role she also chaired committees across government and academia to promote good statistical practice.

 She has a particular interest in training and supporting junior statisticians and researchers, having been a mentor to many across her career.
 She is also a promoter of diversity at work, having been the Diversity Champion at ONS.

 She has had two spells as a member of the RSS Social Statistics Section, once as chair, and is currently the meetings secretary.
 Outside work, she enjoys volunteering for a local charity and she is secretary of her local University of the Third Age.

 She was awarded an MBE in 2017 for services to research and statistics